Austin City Council Approves Developer Selection for Blocks 16 and 18 in East Austin

 Honoring Dr. James Polk

 In February 2023, we produced Jazz Legacy: A Community Tribute to Dr. James Polk, honoring his lifetime achivements in music, education and community service.
 With this event, Dr. Polk becomes the first recipient of our annual Austin Cultural Icon Award.
 The renowned Elias Haslanger Quartet was featured as house band, Pamela Hart was emcee, and a long list of friends and family provided stories from his life & career.
 We were honored to have Dr. Polk in attendance.
-Pamela Hart posted a lovely video of the event on YouTube, and our friends at KUTX 98.9FM published an in-depth article on Dr. Polk here.
+Women In Jazz Founder and Jazz musician, Pamela Hart posted a lovely video of the event on YouTube, and our friends at KUTX 98.9FM published an in-depth article on Dr. Polk here.

 Past Events